101OBeXCorp/101obex_vscode_extension/README.md

 ## Overview of the extension features

-The AVAP API Publisher extension for Visual Studio Code allows you to navigate between different API products in your project and publish new versions of your APIs.
+The AVAP API Release Manager extension for Visual Studio Code allows you to navigate between different API products in your project and publish new versions of your APIs.
 Additionally, it enables you to manage the execution and view the results of associated unit tests.

 - Navigation system set for easy location of API products, APIs, and published versions.
 - Creation of API products.